-I figured I should make something healthy today as I’ve been baking and cooking and eating during this pandemic.
+I figured I should make something healthy today as I’ve been baking and cooking and eating a lot during this pandemic.

 I always have different grains in my pantry and found this tricolor Quinoa we got from Peru the last time we were there.
 It looks so pretty with all the colors.

-When cooking quinoa, always remember to rinse thoroughly before cooking otherwise it tends to taste soapy.
+When cooking quinoa, always remember to rinse thoroughly before cooking, otherwise it tends to taste soapy.
 This step removes the saponin on the outside of the grains.
-I usually do this by placing the quinoa in a fine meshed strainer and running my fingers through it under running water.
+I usually do this by placing the quinoa in a fine meshed strainer and combing my fingers through it under running water.
 You could also rinse them in a bowl with plenty of water, drain and repeat.

 I also wanted some tofu and vegetable main dish so I quickly put this recipe together.
 It is loosely based off a dish I had in Chinatown in Binondo, Philippines ages ago.
 That dish had eggplants and ground beef and is a mix of sweet and spicy.

 Try this dish and let me know what you think!